maxhancock1/edgeDetection/README.md

-# Edge Detectiin in Neuroprosthesis: Implementing the Sobel filter for image processing
+# Edge Detection in Neuroprosthesis: Implementing the Sobel filter for image processing

 ---